What is a Switch?

 Single Pole Double Throw

-It has one input terminal and two output terminals and can also be used as selector switch which means we can supply current to two loops.
+It has one input terminal and two output terminals and can also be used as a selector switch which means we can supply current to two loops.

 Double Pole Single Throw